 Owning a farm — whether it’s a full business operation, hobby farm or a newly purchased acreage — brings unique insurance needs.
-Adequate coverage for the land, buildings and equipment is highly dependent on various factors.
+Various factors strongly influence the coverage needed for land, buildings, and equipment.

 We know no one (except us!) loves to spend time thinking about insurance, but having the right coverage in place is critical when the unexpected happens.
 Especially with increased occurrences of natural disasters in recent years, “unexpected” can also mean “expensive.”